-Is this the perfect summer-to-fall bridge meal?
-I’m thinking so!
-This is my extremely vegan take on butter chicken.
+Is this vegan “butter” chickpeas the ideal summer-to-fall bridge meal?
+I’m thinking so.
+This is my extremely plant-based take on the classic Indian dish butter chicken or murgh makhani, a spiced tomato-based curry.
 We keep all the spices, the tomatoes, and the richness too (with coconut oil and cashew cream)!
-But we sub in chickpeas as our protein and I’m telling you: it’s magic.
+But we sub in chickpeas as our protein and I’m telling you: it’s really good!
+Vegan Richa has a recipe for a vegan murgh makhani with soy curls and chickpeas that sounds meaty and amazing!

-I’ve used the last of my garden tomatoes for the sauce in this recipe.
+I’ve used the last of my garden tomatoes for the sauce in this vegan butter chickpeas dish.
 You could definitely use canned crushed tomatoes if yours are all gone already (or they’re out of season where you live).
 I just simply boiled mine so that I could slip the skins off, and then I crushed them by hand in a big bowl.
 It gives this saucy stew a bright and fresh note.

 This hearty main is super weeknight friendly too.
 It’s a basic sauté that you add spices, chickpeas, the tomatoes, and a quickly blended cashew cream to.
 Let it simmer for a tiny bit, adjust the seasonings to your needs, and then heat up some flatbread or put on a pot of rice.
 This recipe freezes well too.